hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 	content: reduce [					;) content is a block of NAMES of spaces

-		make-space/name 'text [			;) each make-space/name returns a name referring to an object
+		make-space 'text [				;) each make-space creates and returns a new space object
 			text: "Hello, space!"		;) like `make prototype [spec..]`, make-space allows to define facets ]
-		make-space/name 'button [
+		make-space 'button [
-			data: "OK"					;) data can be any Red type
+			data: "OK"					;) data for button can be any Red type
 			limits: 80 ..
-80			;) limit with min=max fixes the button's size
+80			;) limit with min=max fixes the button's size (`..` creates a range!)
 			command: [unview]			;) code that is evaluated when button is released ]
 	]
 ]

-host: make-face 'host					;) host face we need to draw spaces on host/space:  'list						;) host must have exactly one space attached to it - here it's `list` host/draw:   render host				;) `render` returns a list of draw commands, but also sets the /size facet of spaces host/size:   list/size					;) now we know how big host face we need from previously set list/size host/offset: 10x10						;) apply default VID margin
+host: make-face 'host					;) host face we need to draw spaces on host/space:  list						;) host must have exactly one space attached to it - here it's `list` host/draw:   render host				;) `render` returns a list of draw commands, but also sets the /size facet of spaces host/size:   list/size					;) now we know how big host face we need from previously set list/size host/offset: 10x10						;) apply default VID margin